Blog

 6. Use the principle of data minimization: the more types of data are processed, the greater the risk.

-The GDPR compliance establishes the need for several positions to oversee compliance in cloud-hosted companies: data controller, data processor, and data protection officer (DPO).
+GDPR establishes the need for several positions to oversee compliance in cloud-hosted companies: data controller, data processor, and data protection officer (DPO).

 1. The data controller is the entity responsible for determining the purpose and lawful basis for the processing of personal data.
 The controller also ensures that outside contractors are GDPR-compliant.